-All respondents have used the multiple choices which shows that the lexicographers have been involved in more than one phase of retrodigitisation (the option Other was specified as conversion of data by one respondent).
+All respondents have selected multiple answers which shows that the lexicographers have been involved in more than one phase of retrodigitisation (the option Other was specified as conversion of data by one respondent).

-However, If we look at the individual phases of retrodigitisation, we see that the lexicographers take part mostly in the activities which require lexicographic competence such as data encoding (15 responses) and data enrichment (13 responses in Figure 21).
+However, if we look at the individual phases of retrodigitisation, we see that the lexicographers take part mostly in the activities which require lexicographic competence such as data encoding (15 responses) and data enrichment (13 responses in Figure 20).